aspectlab/tsfreesync/README.txt

 This configures the build environment for cross compiling.

-4) In each build directory you can now call "make" to build the master and slave node
+4) In each build directory you can now call "make" to build the master, slave, and rx node